The rocket stays at rest until it a certain force causes it to move.

 According to "Newton's Laws of Motion," an Entire Rocket Ship including the Space Shuttle weighing 165,000 pounds, the External Tank weighing 78,100 pounds, and 2 Solid Rocket Boosters weighing 185,000.
 All of those are empty.
 The Boosters can hold up to 1.1 million pounds of fuel in it.
 All that combined equals to 2,628,100 million pounds total.
 The rocket needs 7.2 million pounds of force to launch into space.

-Newton's Third Law states that for every action (force) in nature there is an equal and opposite reaction.
+The Third Law states that for every action that happens, there will always be an opposite and equal reaction.

 The reaction is thrust causing the rocket to lift off from earth.